corese-stack/corese-core/docs/source/index.rst

 .. _issue reports: https://github.com/corese-stack/corese-core/issues
 .. _pull requests: https://github.com/corese-stack/corese-core/pulls

-For support questions, comments, and any ideas for improvements you`d like to discuss, please use our `discussion forum`_.
-We welcome everyone to contribute to `issue reports`_, suggest new features, and create `pull requests`_.
+For any questions, comments, or improvement ideas, please use our `discussion forum`_.
+We welcome everyone to contribute via `issue reports`_, suggest new features, and create `pull requests`_.

 .. #############################################################################